Margins in APA Format

 If your paper is to be printed and bound (e.g., dissertation, thesis), different margins to allow for binding may be necessary (see Figure 3).

-The margin setting is highlighted amongst a list of available margin settings in the gallery.
+The margin setting is highlighted among a list of available margin settings in the gallery.

-The shaded box means that those margin settings are the default.
-Every time you open a new document, those margin settings will apply.
+The shaded box means that these margin settings are the default.
+Every time you open a new document, these margin settings will apply.

-If the default is the margins in APA format, then click away - you are set to go.
+If the default is the margins in APA format, then click anywhere in the document.
+You are set to go.

-But, if the default is not the margins in APA format, then just select the Normal set of margins to get your margins in APA format.
+But if the default is not the margins in APA format, then just select the Normal margins to set your margins in APA format.

-However, the default is not changed.
+However, this does not change the default.
 The default margins will again be used in the next new document you create.

 Set Margins in APA Format as the Default